Hairash/crosses-game/README.md

 # crosses-game
-Game like in "Pilot Brothers" game
+Puzzle like in "Pilot Brothers" quest game